pnnl/neuromancer/README.md

 ```
 pip install neuromancer
 ```
-For manual installation please refer to  [Installation Instructions](INSTALLATION.md)
+For manual installation, please refer to  [Installation Instructions](INSTALLATION.md)

+## Documentation and User Guides
+The documentation for the library can be found [online](https://pnnl.github.io/neuromancer/).
+There is also an [introduction video](https://www.youtube.com/watch?v=YkFKz-DgC98) covering the core features of the library.

+For more information, including those for developers, please go to our [Developer and User Guide](USER_GUIDE.md)

 ## Community Information
 We welcome contributions and feedback from the open-source community!